Klein Family School of Communications Design

 Chris Justice's C.V.

-I live in Owings Mills with my wife and two children and enjoy film noir, horror films, detective fiction, hiking, bird watching, fly-fishing, bass playing and rooting for the New Jersey Devils and San Francisco 49ers.
+I live in Owings Mills with my two children and enjoy film noir, horror films, detective fiction, hiking, bird watching, fly-fishing, bass playing and rooting for the New Jersey Devils and San Francisco 49ers.

 Thanks for your time.